qneaglin/qneaglin/windows.md

+---
+title: Connect to the ownCloud Server Using the Desktop Client
+layout: user
+---

 ## Connect to the ownCloud Server Using the Desktop Client
 1. On your Windows device, open a web browser and go to the following web site:
 ```